 Alcohol, particularly beer, results in elevated estrogen levels when consumed regularly.
 This is responsible for the so-called "beer belly" that often develops in male drinkers.
 Estrogen makes you gain weight and also lowers fat-burning testosterone.

-Besides the obvious detrimental effects that alcohol has on your body, psyschological dependence is the worst.
-If you or someone you know is dependant on alcohol, check out the links to the right for information.
+Besides the obvious detrimental effects that alcohol has on your body, psychological dependence is the worst.

 Reason 3: Reduced Physical Activity

 When you're in high school, you have the benefit of daily physical education classes.
 They require you to be physically active for at least half an hour, which just happens to be the standard recommended workout length.